-Where a CSF Leak/Intracranial Hypotension is suspected as a result of symptoms, establishing the location of the leak is generally the next step.
+Where a CSF Leak is suspected as a result of symptoms, establishing the location of the leak is generally the next step.
 While success can be had with some spontaneous spinal CSF leaks through high-volume blind blood patches without knowing the location of the leak (the success rate is thought to be around 40%), in many cases establishing precise location of the hole or tear can be critical to proper management and enables more directed treatment.

 A variety of imaging techniques, scans and investigations can be undertaken to determine where CSF is leaking – some are more successful than others.
 Even where scans are unable to locate a leak site, they may be able to disclose the symptoms that help to confirm diagnosis, such as intracranial hypotension with spinal leaks (e.g. brain sag or enhancement, or identify pockets of cerebrospinal fluid outwith the dura mater.

 The following summary of imaging techniques and investigative tests has been complied using a variety of sources, including a number of journal articles by Dr W. Schievink, the Medical College of Georgia and Johns Hopkins University Hospital.
 While we have collated source material and edited it for ease of reference, we make no claim over the intellectual property of the authors of the source material or indeed the accuracy of their work.